-15. INTERACTION OF EFFECTS

-15.1 Introduction

-The preceding Chapters 5 to 14 of this EIAR identify the potential significant environmental effects that may occur in terms of Population and Human Health, Biodiversity (Flora and Fauna) Ornithology (Birds), Land, Soils and Geology, Water (Hydrology and Hydrogeology), Air and Climate, Noise and Vibration, Landscape and Visual, Cultural Heritage (Archaeological, Architectural and Cultural Heritage) and Material Assets (Roads and Traffic, Telecommunications and Aviation), as a result of the proposed development as described in Chapter 4 of this EIAR.
+17. INTERACTION OF EFFECTS 17.1 Introduction The preceding Chapters 5 to 15 of this Environmental Impact Assessment Report (EIAR) identify the potential significant environmental effects that may occur in terms of Population and Human Health, Biodiversity (Flora and Fauna) Ornithology (Birds), Land, Soils and Geology, Hydrology and Hydrogeology, Air, Climate, Noise and Vibration, Landscape and Visual, Cultural Heritage (Archaeological, Architectural and Cultural Heritage) and Material Assets (Roads and Traffic, Telecommunications and Aviation), as a result of the Proposed Development as described in Chapter 4 of this EIAR.
 However, for any development with the potential for significant environmental effects there is also the potential for interaction between these potential significant effects.
 The result of interactive effects may exacerbate the magnitude of the effects or improve them, or have a neutral effect.

-A matrix is presented in Table 15-1 below to identify potential interactions of impacts between the various aspects of the environment already assessed in this EIAR.
+A matrix is presented in Table 17-1 below to identify potential interactions of impacts between the various aspects of the environment already assessed in this EIAR.
 The matrix highlights the potential for the occurrence of positive, neutral or negative effects during both the construction (C) and operational (O) phases.
 It is considered that the potential effects during the decommissioning phase will be similar to the construction phase effects but of a lesser magnitude.
 The matrix is symmetric, with each environmental component addressed in the chapters of this EIAR being placed on both axes of a matrix, and therefore, each potential interaction is identified twice.

-15-1
+In Section 17.2 below, the potential interactions between each environmental component have been discussed in order of the relevant chapters of the EIAR.
+Once a potential interaction between two environmental components has been discussed, i.e. Population & Human Health and Hydrology and Hydrogeology, the interaction will not be discussed again in the following relevant section, i.e. Hydrology and Hydrogeology and Population & Human Health in the Hydrology and Hydrogeology section.

+'C'=

+Construction Phase

-Table 15-1 Interaction Matrix: Potential for Interacting Impacts Population and Human Health Biodiversity, Flora and Fauna Land, Soils and Geology Landscape and Visual Noise and Vibration Cultural Heritage Air and Climate Material Assets C and Human O $\mathbf{C}$ O С Ο С О С O С О Climate С Noise and О $\mathbf{C}$ О and Visual С Cultural О С O Legend: No Interacting Effect: Positive Effect: Neutral Effect:
+Table 17-1 Interaction Matrix: Potential for Interacting Impacts Population and Human Health Biodiversity, Flora and Fauna Land, Soils and Geology Landscape and Visual Noise and Vibration Cultural Heritage Air and Climate Material Assets C and Human O \mathbf{C} O С Ο С О С O С О Climate С Noise and О C О and Visual С Cultural О С Legend: No Interacting Effect: Positive Effect: Neutral Effect: Negative Effect:

-Negative Effect:
+'O'=

+Operational Phase